Dhghomon/easy_rust/README.md

 Now it won't take types like `i8`.

-Don't forget that you can write the function differently when it gets long.
+Don't forget that you can use `where` to write the function differently when it gets long.
 If we add Debug then it becomes `fn print_it<T: AsRef<str> + Display + Debug>(input: T)` which is long for one line.
 So we can write it like this:

 ```rust
 use std::fmt::{Debug, Display}; // add Debug